 Installing a Solar Power Kit

-There are two different types of solar powered kit available depending on what you are trying to do.
-If you are trying to stop your car needing another fuel source then this will be very difficult, especially when converting a gas vehicle.
-Solar panels can also be fitted simply to provide electricity for on-board components, which is very simple.
+There are two different types of solar-powered kits available depending on what you are trying to do.
+If you are trying to stop your car from needing another fuel source then this will be very difficult, especially when converting a gas vehicle.
+Solar panels can also be fitted simply to provide electricity for onboard components, which is very simple.

 Maintaining Solar Panels